Install slrcsap in R:

 plot_scenario(ckscenario)

-Various arguments for plot_scenario()
+Various arguments for plot_scenario() can change the

 appearance of the plot.
 Below, the color ramp, units, and x-axis range